noaione/yuusha-shoukan-ln/sources/v11/chapter1.md

 [...W-Well, I was actually just teasing Alice earlier...]

-[Wha?!...T-That’s mean, Kaito-san!
+[Wha?! ...T-That’s mean, Kaito-san!
 Are you just playing with my maiden heart?!]

 [Sorry...
 I mean, wasn’t it Alice who started with the teasing?]